-After supplying over 2000 sets to customers our experience forces us into a position that anyone who wishes to ride tubeless needs to have some experience of managing tubeless fitting/care themselves and similarly should know the risks which range from the slightly irritating to the downright troubling in our view.
+After fitting many hundreds of tubeless tyres to customers wheels, our experience forces us into a position that anyone who wishes to ride tubeless needs to have some experience of managing tubeless fitting/care themselves and similarly should know the risks which range from the slightly irritating to the downright troubling in our view.

 WE ARE TALKING ONLY ABOUT ROAD TUBELESS TECH HERE .. not MTB tubeless.

 There are definitely people who swear by road tubeless.
 If you’ve had a positive experience then this article probably isn’t for you!
 It’s targeted more at people who are considering tubeless - or as we see often … people who have a niggle that they are missing out on a huge potential improvement in their cycling life.

 We feel that this is mainly because magazines seem to just regurgitate the untested and often inflated claims (made by the makers themselves) about how wonderful tubeless tyres are - even continuing to rave about certain tyres merits after the manufacturers have had to pull them from production due to their ineffectiveness.
 There is virtually no critical analysis we feel.
 Having worked with thousands of road-tubeless users over the last 10 years - the following is a summary of our experiences.

 Our customers report more problems caused by tubeless than every other problem put together!
 This page is an attempt to summarise the many challenges presented by road-tubeless setup and usage.